oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-golden-rule-of-rebasing/rule.md

 ---

-​Rebasing is great for ensuring a clean project history... but it can be dangerous in inexperienced hands.
+Rebasing is great for ensuring a clean project history... but it can be dangerous in inexperienced hands.

 **The golden rule of git rebase is to never use it on public branches. **(ie. never rebase master).